avramandrei/OpenNIG/README.md

 ### pip

-If you want to use OpenNNG as an API and have more flexibility, install it via pip:
+If you want to use OpenNNG as an API:

 ```
 pip install opennng